 Earlier reports focused on determining why businesses chose to locate and grow in Kāpiti and understand their challenges and opportunities.
-This was based largely on local sourcing and provenance which was a predominant and differentiating feature of the food and beverage sector for many years.
+This was based largely on local sourcing and provenance which was a predominant and differentiating feature of the sector for many years.